-Construction on a new state-of-the-art Malcolm X College began in early September 2013 and the building is expected to open for the start of Spring session classes in January 2016.
-The $251 million project, a major investment in Chicago’s West Side, is part of City Colleges’ five-year $524 million capital plan, which enables major improvements throughout the seven-campus community college system—from upgraded classroom technologies to brand-new teaching and learning facilities.
+Construction on a new state-of-the-art Malcolm X College began in early September 2013 and was completed in time for the start of Spring session classes in January 2016.
+The $251 million project, a major investment in Chicago’s West Side, was part of City Colleges’ five-year $524 million capital plan, which enables major improvements throughout the seven-campus community college system—from upgraded classroom technologies to brand-new teaching and learning facilities.

 “Our first priority in building a new campus is to ensure our students are prepared to hit the ground running in 21st-century careers,” City Colleges Chancellor Cheryl Hyman said.
 “The construction phase of this project will provide an educational institution that is reflective of the communities we serve and will advance economic opportunities for all Chicagoans.”

 The new 544,000 square foot campus, built directly across the street from the old college on its parking lot, features space for health science, general education and adult education instruction, as well as student services and athletics.
 It also has a new conference facility, auditorium and parking garage.

 As the Center for Excellence in healthcare education for City Colleges’ College to Careers (C2C) initiative, the new campus was designed with input from C2C healthcare industry partners, faculty and staff.
 It features classrooms that allow for combined didactic and skills training, including a virtual hospital that simulates the healthcare work environment.
 Close attention was paid throughout the design and construction process to create an energy-efficient building that promotes teaching and learning, and student success and wellness.